What Are Your Options If Someone Defames Your Business?

 New York business lawyer holding defamation law book

 Most people think of defamation as saying or writing something that unfairly damages an individual’s reputation.
-But defamation of a business is a common occurrence that can have real-life consequences for companies.
+However, business defamation is a common occurrence that can have real-life consequences for companies.

 What Is Defamation Generally?